Intercept Pharmaceuticals (NASDAQ:ICPT) Price Target Cut to $18.00 by Analysts at The Goldman Sachs Group

-Intercept Pharmaceuticals (NASDAQ:ICPT) had its price target reduced by research analysts at The Goldman Sachs Group from $29.00 to $18.00 in a report issued on Friday, Benzinga reports.
-The firm currently has a “neutral” rating on the biopharmaceutical company’s stock.
-The Goldman Sachs Group’s target price would indicate a potential upside of 5.82% from the company’s current price.
+Intercept Pharmaceuticals (NASDAQ:ICPT) had its target price reduced by investment analysts at The Goldman Sachs Group from $29.00 to $18.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
+The brokerage presently has a “neutral” rating on the biopharmaceutical company’s stock.
+The Goldman Sachs Group’s target price would indicate a potential upside of 1.41% from the company’s current price.

-Intercept Pharmaceuticals (NASDAQ:ICPT) last announced its quarterly earnings data on Thursday, May 6th.
-The biopharmaceutical company reported ($1.22) EPS for the quarter, topping analysts’ consensus estimates of ($1.53) by $0.31.
+Intercept Pharmaceuticals (NASDAQ:ICPT) last released its earnings results on Thursday, May 6th.
+The biopharmaceutical company reported ($1.22) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($1.53) by $0.31.
+The firm had revenue of $81.66 million for the quarter, compared to the consensus estimate of $81.17 million.
 Intercept Pharmaceuticals had a negative return on equity of 1,973.10% and a negative net margin of 106.64%.
-The business had revenue of $81.66 million during the quarter, compared to analysts’ expectations of $81.17 million.
-During the same period in the previous year, the firm earned ($2.86) earnings per share.
-The firm’s quarterly revenue was up 12.4% compared to the same quarter last year.
-As a group, research analysts predict that Intercept Pharmaceuticals will post -8.23 earnings per share for the current fiscal year.
+The company’s revenue for the quarter was up 12.4% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted ($2.86) EPS.
+As a group, equities analysts forecast that Intercept Pharmaceuticals will post -8.23 earnings per share for the current year.

-In other Intercept Pharmaceuticals news, Director Srinivas Akkaraju acquired 147,000 shares of Intercept Pharmaceuticals stock in a transaction that occurred on Friday, March 12th.
-The stock was acquired at an average cost of $21.29 per share, for a total transaction of $3,129,630.00.
-Following the purchase, the director now owns 23,121 shares of the company’s stock, valued at $492,246.09.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Company insiders own 23.70% of the company’s stock.
+In related news, Director Srinivas Akkaraju bought 147,000 shares of the firm’s stock in a transaction on Friday, March 12th.
+The stock was bought at an average price of $21.29 per share, with a total value of $3,129,630.00.
+Following the purchase, the director now directly owns 23,121 shares of the company’s stock, valued at approximately $492,246.09.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Insiders own 23.70% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the business.
-Advisory Services Network LLC increased its position in shares of Intercept Pharmaceuticals by 537.5% in the fourth quarter.
-Advisory Services Network LLC now owns 1,275 shares of the biopharmaceutical company’s stock valued at $31,000 after acquiring an additional 1,075 shares during the period.
-Credit Agricole S A increased its position in shares of Intercept Pharmaceuticals by 37.5% during the fourth quarter.
-Credit Agricole S A now owns 1,650 shares of the biopharmaceutical company’s stock valued at $41,000 after buying an additional 450 shares during the period.
-Wealthcare Advisory Partners LLC purchased a new position in shares of Intercept Pharmaceuticals during the first quarter valued at about $76,000.
-Pacer Advisors Inc. increased its position in shares of Intercept Pharmaceuticals by 208.0% during the fourth quarter.
-Pacer Advisors Inc. now owns 4,303 shares of the biopharmaceutical company’s stock valued at $106,000 after buying an additional 2,906 shares during the period.
-Finally, Virtu Financial LLC purchased a new position in shares of Intercept Pharmaceuticals during the fourth quarter valued at about $245,000.
-Hedge funds and other institutional investors own 85.77% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in ICPT.
+Advisory Services Network LLC lifted its stake in shares of Intercept Pharmaceuticals by 537.5% in the 4th quarter.
+Advisory Services Network LLC now owns 1,275 shares of the biopharmaceutical company’s stock valued at $31,000 after purchasing an additional 1,075 shares during the last quarter.
+Credit Agricole S A increased its holdings in shares of Intercept Pharmaceuticals by 37.5% during the 4th quarter.
+Credit Agricole S A now owns 1,650 shares of the biopharmaceutical company’s stock worth $41,000 after purchasing an additional 450 shares during the period.
+Wealthcare Advisory Partners LLC bought a new stake in Intercept Pharmaceuticals in the first quarter valued at about $76,000.
+Pacer Advisors Inc. increased its stake in Intercept Pharmaceuticals by 208.0% in the fourth quarter.
+Pacer Advisors Inc. now owns 4,303 shares of the biopharmaceutical company’s stock valued at $106,000 after acquiring an additional 2,906 shares during the period.
+Finally, E Fund Management Co.
+Ltd. acquired a new position in Intercept Pharmaceuticals in the first quarter valued at about $152,000.
+85.77% of the stock is owned by institutional investors and hedge funds.

 Intercept Pharmaceuticals, Inc, a biopharmaceutical company, focuses on the development and commercialization of therapeutics to treat progressive non-viral liver diseases in the United States, Europe, and Canada.
 Its lead products candidate is the Ocaliva, a farnesoid X receptor agonist used for the treatment of primary biliary cholangitis (PBC) in combination with ursodeoxycholic acid in adults.